charitarthchugh/BGMv2-webcam-plugin-linux-Ampere/README.md

 3. Clone this repository(`git clone https://github.com/charitarthchugh/BGMv2-webcam-plugin-linux-Ampere`)
 4. Install Anaconda/ Miniconda if you have not already.
 This will **not work** with pip.
 5. Install required packages in `enviroment.yml` using `conda env create -f enviroment.yml`.
+6. Activate the environment using `conda activate BGMv2`

 # Directions